RY997/Thesis/thesis.typ

   - FR2 Short Title: Short Description.
   - FR3 Short Title: Short Description.
 ]
+Functional requirements stand independent of implementation details, specifically focusing on describing the interactions between the system and its environment, as articulated in [BD09].

-- FR1 Chat window: The system will feature a chat window on the Code Editor page.
+- FR1 Chat with Iris in Code Editor: The user can chat with Iris via a chat window in Code Editor.
-- FR2: Resize chat window: The chat window will be resizeable, allowing the user to adjust its size.
-3. FR: Minimize chat window: The chat window will be minimizeable, allowing the user to hide it and show it again.
-4. FR: User types in chat window: The user can type into the chat window and send messages to an LLM.
-5. FR: LLM responds to user: The responses from the LLM to the user will be displayed in the chat window.
-6. FR: Clear chat window: The chat window will have a button that allows the user to clear the chat history.
-7. FR: LLM suggests plan: In the event that the LLM decides it understands the user’s request, the LLM will additionally suggest a plan of action for adapting the exercise based on the user’s input, which will be displayed to the user in the chat window below the LLM’s response.
+- FR2 Iris suggests plan: In the event that the LLM decides it understands the user’s request, the LLM will additionally suggest a plan of action for adapting the exercise based on the user’s input, which will be displayed to the user in the chat window.
-8. FR: Plan consists of components: The generation plan will consist of a list of one to four of the exercise components (problem statement, solution, template, test repository) that will be changed by the LLM, in the order in which they will be changed.
-9. FR: Plan component change description: Each component of the the generation plan will contain a description of the change(s) that will be made to that component.
-10. FR: Plan is modifiable: The user will be able to modify the generation plan, including but not limited to: removing components from the plan that the user does not want to be changed; re- ordering the components in the generation plan; modifying the details of the changes to be made to a particular component.
+- FR3 Review exercise plan: The user should be able to review the plan of each component.
+- FR4 Modify exercise plan: The user will be able to modify the generation plan.
-11. FR: User executes plan: The user will be able to execute the plan, which will trigger the LLM to perform the actions described in each component of the plan.
-The plan will be executed in the order in which the components appear in the plan, not requiring the user to execute the plan one component at a time.
+- FR5 Execute exercise plan: The user will be able to execute the plan, which will trigger the LLM to perform the actions described in each component of the plan.
+The plan will be executed in the order in which the components appear in the plan.
+- FR6 Pause and resume exercise plan: The user should be able to pause and resume the execution of the plan at any time, causing Iris to stop or resume at the next possible step.
-12. FR: Plan execution pauses on error: If an error occurs while executing the plan, the plan will pause execution and display an error message to the user in the chat window.
-The user can choose to retry the execution of the plan starting from the component that failed.
+- FR7 View plan execution error: If an error occurs while executing the plan, the user should be notified of the error and the plan will be paused.
-13. FR: Changes are highlighted: The changes made by the LLM to the exercise will be highlighted as changes in the Code Editor for the user to see.
-14. FR: User can undo and redo changes: The user will be able to undo and redo the changes made to a specific component of the exercise by LLM plan with a single button press or keyboard shortcut.
-15. FR: Create exercise: The system will be able to create a new programming exercise with no existing exercise content based on the user’s input into the chat window.
-16. FR: Adapt exercise: The system will be able to adapt the content an existing programming exercise in-place based on the user’s input into the chat window.
-17. FR: Generate variant: The system will be able to generate a variant of an existing programming exercise based on the user’s input into the chat window.
+- FR8 View changes in Code Editor: The user should be able to view applied changes in Code Editor.
+- FR9 Clear chat history: The chat window will have a button that allows the user to clear the chat history.

 === Nonfunctional Requirements
 #rect(